HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

   sql_file="stylesheet_count.sql"
 ) }}

-When we compare this year's data to <a hreflang="en" href="../2022/sustainability">2022 data</a> we can see the following:
+When we compare this year's data to [2022 data](./../2022/sustainability) we can see the following:
 1. Increase in inline stylesheet usage:
     - Desktop: from 25% in 2022 to 30.77% in 2024.
     - Mobile: from 25% in 2022 to 32.35% in 2024.